Lula27/week-4-game/README.md

 # week-4-game
-I created and deployed an interactive RPG game using jQuery.
+I created and deployed an interactive RPG using jQuery.